Elections in Bangladesh: Electoral system

-The Parliament of Bangladesh (Jatiya Sangsad) consists of 350 members elected to five-year terms.
-Of that number, 300 are elected in single-member territorial constituencies according to the first-past-the-post electoral system.
+The Jatiya Sangsad consists of 350 members elected to five-year terms.
+Of that number, 300 are elected in single-member territorial constituencies according to the first-past-the-post (FPTP) electoral system.
 The remaining 50 seats are reserved for women, and are filled on the basis of proportional representation by a vote of the 300 members.
 The number of reserved seats has been revised over the years, increasing from 30 to 45 under the 8th parliament and 45 to 50 under the 9th parliament.

 General elections

-Since independence in 1971, 11 general elections have been held in Bangladesh to elect members of the Jatiya Sangsad:
+Since independence in 1971, thirteen general elections have been held in Bangladesh to elect members of the Jatiya Sangsad.